abhayspawar/leak-detect/README.md

 Detailed [blog post](https://towardsdatascience.com/detecting-data-leakage-in-ml-pipelines-using-nans-and-complex-numbers-66a066116b40) explaining the idea behind this package.

 leak-detect contains two function to detect horizontal and vertical leakage in data creation pipelines.
+Description of input parameters and output for each function below.

 ### Vertical leakage detection